SumrakDZN/Namalsk-Server/README.md

 This repo contains all the necessary information and files for any Namalsk server hoster.

 # WARNING
-**You cannot monetize server that is running Namalsk Island / Namalsk Survival mods!
+**You cannot monetize any server that is running Namalsk Island / Namalsk Survival mods!
 This includes even things such as selling priority queue slots.**

 # Server Installation